Cole Swindell

 Colden Rainey Swindell (born June 30, 1983) is an American country music singer and songwriter.
 He has written singles for Craig Campbell, Thomas Rhett, Scotty McCreery, and Luke Bryan, and has released four albums for Warner Bros.
 Records Nashville.
 He has released thirteen singles, eight of which have reached number one on the Hot Country Songs and/or Country Airplay charts.
-Three more singles have reached the Top 10.
+Five more singles have reached the Top 10.
+Swindell is known for hits such as “Chillin’ It,” “You Should Be Here,” “Flatliner,” “Never Say Never,” and “She Had Me At Heads Carolina.”

 Early life

-Swindell was born on June 30, 1983 to William Keith Swindell and Betty Carol Rainey.
-His father died on September 2, 2013, at 65.
-His mother died in September 2021.
-He grew up in Bronwood, Georgia, and has two brothers and a stepbrother.
+Swindell was born in Glennville, Georgia on June 30, 1983, to William Keith Swindell and Betty Carol Rainey.
+He grew up in Dawson, Georgia, and has two brothers and a stepbrother.

-Swindell attended Terrell Academy in Dawson, Georgia.
+Swindell attended Terrell Academy in Dawson.
 Swindell attended Georgia Southern University, where he majored in marketing.
 He met Luke Bryan, who attended the same university some years earlier and was also a fellow Sigma Chi member, at the fraternity house when Bryan came back to Statesboro to do a show.
 They kept in touch, and after Swindell left college in 2007 and moved to Nashville, he sold merchandise for Bryan for three years, and wrote songs on the road.